cssconf/2018.cssconf.eu/contents/copy/info/main.md

 ### Catering

 Our chefs and coffee specialists will make sure you don’t go hungry or run the risk of low caffeination throughout the day.
-You can expect quality coffee, a full breakfast, healthy lunch with various options, and hearty dinner.
+You can expect quality coffee, a full breakfast, healthy lunch with various options, and hearty dinner - [see the menu here](/menu).
 All meals include vegetarian, vegan, gluten-free options.

 ### Tickets